cancerberoSgx/univac/geometrizejs/README.md

 haxe build-js-target.hxml
 ```

-That should generate `geometrize-haxe/build/geometrize.js` which should be copied to this projects src folder.
+That should generate `geometrize-haxe/build/geometrize.js` which should be copied to this project's `src` folder.